leonematt/nexus/README.md

-# Nexus
+# Nexus Device API

-Nexus Device API
+The Nexus Device API provides a clean, standardized Interface to Device Discovery, Characterization and Kernel Deployment.

 ## Interfaces